jrs-innovation-center/CODEcampAS/intro/computer.md

 For example, most machines are single purpose machines designed for one function and one function only.
 A computer is designed as a multi-purpose machine.

-A computer is made up of some common components that enable it to provide multiple purposes.
+A computer is made up of some common components that allow it to be used for multiple purposes.

-- CPU - Control Process Unit - this is like the heart of the computer, it performs all of the computation, it takes instructions and data and computes results.
+- CPU - The Central Processing Unit is like the heart of the computer.
+It performs all of the computation.
+It takes input in the form of instructions and data then computes results as output.

-- RAM - Random Access Memory is the temporary storage area of the computer, it can hold data while the computer is powered on, when the computer is powered off, the data in the RAM memory is gone.
+- RAM - The Random Access Memory is the temporary storage area of the computer.
+It can hold data while the computer is powered on.
+When the computer is powered off, the data in the RAM memory is gone.

 - DISK - The disk is where data can persist and survive a power cycle.
 You can store